 At the end of 2021, the Swiss Average Rate Overnight is likely to replace Libor as the base rate for money market mortgages.
 The Saron is an overnight rate - from today until tomorrow - and is calculated on the basis of more than 100 transactions.
 In order not to have to pay interest every day, the interest rate is calculated using the average of the daily compounded Saron rates for a fixed rate period.
 This is done retrospectively, so the mortgage interest rate is not fixed until the penultimate day of the interest period.
 As with Libor, the bank adds a solvency margin.

 You can minimise your interest rate risk if you split your mortgage, i.e. if you take two or three tranches.
 This way you will not have to pay or extend the full amount if your mortgage expires during a period of high interest rates.
 However, the tranches should not be too small.
-With our mortgage partner key4 by UBS, for example, you can combine different mortgage models with different terms from different providers and choose the best offer for each tranche.
+With our mortgage partner UBS key4 mortgages, for example, you can combine different mortgage models with different terms from different providers and choose the best offer for each tranche.
 In this way, you minimise your interest rate risk, adapt the financing to your needs and optimise your financing costs.

 Before talking to your advisor, you should calculate how much money you need.
 Banks lend up to 80 per cent for owner-occupied residential properties.
 This means that you have to put 20 per cent of the value of the property as equity.
 At least half of this must be so-called real capital, for example savings including pillar 3a assets, securities, inheritance withdrawals, private loans, personal contributions or building land.
 You can pledge or withdraw pension fund assets (pillar 2) up to 10% of the value of the property.
 If you want to buy a house worth one million francs, you need at least 200,000 francs of equity and can finance a maximum of 800,000 francs with a mortgage.